GabrielIslas/lookupy/README.md

 the OpenAI API to generate it.
 It is very simple and pretty much just like using ChatGPT.
 You can see this in the [anstextgen.ipynb](https://github.com/GabrielIslas/lookupy/blob/main/anstextgen.ipynb) notebook
 ## Everything together
-You can see an example of the process in the background of a UI in the [lookupy.ipynb](https://github.com/GabrielIslas/lookupy/blob/main/lookupy.ipynb)
+You can see an example of the full process that would ideally be in the background of a UI in the [lookupy.ipynb](https://github.com/GabrielIslas/lookupy/blob/main/lookupy.ipynb)
 Ideally, the models would be preloaded and it would be running constantly for its usage, but for now this will do.

 # Thank you section